Army Cadet Force: Safeguarding

 Like most organisations involving young people, all adult volunteers are required to undergo a Disclosure and Barring Service (DBS) check before having unsupervised contact with cadets.
-They must also receive safeguarding training when joining and must receive update training every 12 months.
-All ACF counties have a Training Safety Advisor (TSA) who is responsible for reviewing the safety aspects of all training.

 Activities

 Army Cadet Syllabus

 Army Cadet Syllabus [ACS] (the army cadet syllabus brought about in June 2022) is the training syllabus of the ACF and is divided into five levels each covering the core subjects but in more detail as they progress.